Our wildlife education experts have released 42,000 free tickets – available exclusively to school groups!

 More than 42,000 children will be able to visit the zoo for free as part of an organised educational visit between November 2019 – February 2020.
 More tickets are available in 2019’s give-away than ever before, as the zoo scales up its efforts to inspire a nation of conservationists.The vast ticket giveaway is part of the conservation charity’s annual education campaign to help prevent extinction – by empowering the nation’s young people and sparking a passion for saving species.

-Charlotte Smith, Head of Discovery and Learning at Chester Zoo, said:
+Charlotte Smith, Head of Conservation Education & Engagement at Chester Zoo, said:

 “A visit to the zoo can inspire those lifelong connections with nature that will help our society move towards a more sustainable future.
 That is why we can and must engage more young people than ever before in our conservation mission here in the zoo.